morrijm4/cookbook/recipes/artisan-bread/README.md

 1. Mix flour, yeast, and salt in a large bowl.
 2. Mix the dough as you pour the warm water into the bowl.
 Do a handful of batches.
-Mix until the dough is sticky.
-You can use a spatula or wooden spoon.
+Mix until the dough is somewhat formed together but it won't be smooth.
+You can use a spatula or wooden. spoon.
 3. Cover with a towel or plastic wrap for 2 hours or leave in the fridge from 8-24 hours.
 The longer you let it rise, the more it will ferment.
 Dough